nginx/agent/README.md

 When running alongside an open source instance of NGINX, Agent requires that NGINX Access and Error are turned on and contain all default variables.

 ### NGINX Plus
 In order for Agent to work properly with an NGINX Plus instance, the API needs to be configured in nginx.conf for that instance.
 See [Instance Metrics Overview](https://docs.nginx.com/nginx-management-suite/nim/about/overview-metrics/) for more details.
+Once NGINX Plus is configured with the `/api/` endpoint, Agent will automatically use it on startup.

 ## Event Notifications
 Agent allows a gRPC connected control system to register a listener for a specific event.
 The control mechanism is then invoked when an associated system signal is sent by Agent.
 The source of a notification can be either the NGINX instance or Agent itself.
 Here's a list of currently supported events: